theowenyoung/archive-actionsflow/.github/ISSUE_TEMPLATE/z-others.md

 ---
-name: 😀 Others
+name: "\U0001F600 Others"
 about: None of the above is the type you want?
 Here is the right place to report.
+title: ''
-labels: "type: other"
+labels: help wanted
+assignees: ''

 ---

 <!--